Type Reference

 • QuadraticInterpolant{Tg, Tv}: C1 piecewise quadratic spline

-• CubicInterpolant{Tg, Tv}: C2 natural/clamped/periodic cubic spline
+• CubicInterpolant{Tg, Tv}: C2 zero-curvature/zero-slope/periodic cubic spline

 Note